 To better explain how this process works, let’s imagine that your organization (the user) wants to use a social media management tool to schedule and publish your Facebook posts.
 In this example, Facebook is the service provider, and the social media management tool is the consumer of the data being requested.

 - The user requests an action.
 In this initial step, you’ll let the social media management tool know that you want to automatically publish posts using their service.

 - The consumer gets permission from the service provider.
 The social media management tool will ask Facebook to grant it permission to access your account and publish posts.
 In return, Facebook will send them a token with a unique signature or secret code that verifies the management tool’s actions.

 - The user is redirected to the service provider.
 Once the social media management tool has the token, it will redirect you to Facebook’s login page.

 - The user gives the consumer permission.
 When you’re redirected to Facebook’s login page, it will ask for your username and password and to confirm that you want the social media management tool to be able to post on your behalf.
 Once permission has been granted, the token will be approved and used every time the social media management tool makes a request.

-For example, if the social media management tool made a request to change your Facebook account settings, this action with be denied because the token only states that the consumer has permission to post on your behalf.
+For example, if the social media management tool made a request to change your Facebook account settings, this action will be denied because the token only states that the consumer has permission to post on your behalf.

-Additionally, this process doesn’t restrict what actions another website can do.
+Additionally, this outdated process doesn’t restrict what actions another website can do.
 With your username and password, the third-party website could:

 - Make changes to your settings